 I loved it!
 It was exactly what I was envisioning.
 But, I wanted to try it out with my students first so we did it for Thanksgiving using a turkey.

-I introduced it to students and added rewards that I knew they’d get excited about (piece of candy, adding 2 letters to our class reward, everyone gets a Dojo point).
+I introduced this whole class positive reinforcement system to students and added rewards that I knew they’d get excited about (piece of candy, adding 2 letters to our class reward, everyone gets a Dojo point).
 I did some research to find the best way to set it up, and came up with a system that I LOVE.

 The best part is that when students choose a number, a RANDOM reward slide is displayed.
 I can have 17 different slides, 7 different slides, or 3 different slides.
-It doesn’t matter.
+It doesn’t matter- the system still chooses a random slide.
 The students know they have the opportunity to get that same reward again that day.
-Because it’s random, I can show students the rewards they can earn, only when I change them.
+Because it’s random, I can show students the rewards they can earn, and increase the frequency of that one being achieved.
 It’s also powerful that we can set up the rewards together so students are invested in earning them.
 And they can be changed whenever I want them.

 It fits perfectly into the positive reinforcement systems we already have in place.
 I have Dojo points, and whole class compliment letters as rewards.
 I also have rewards like 3 minutes of talking time, and brain breaks.
-It allows me to give the whole class smaller, more immediate rewards.
+This positive reinforcement system allows me to give the whole class smaller, more immediate rewards.
 It’s been a game changer- especially during that crazy time that is right before Thanksgiving Christmas.
+I’ve continued this same system throughout the years.

 To try it out in your classroom for FREE you can use the Christmas version.
-It’s perfect for this time of year, especially since students tend to get a little bit excited about the holidays.
+It’s perfect for those Novemeber and December days, especially since students tend to get a little bit excited about the holidays.
 Just click on the image below to download it.

 ETA: This was so powerful in my classroom last year, that I’m going to use it all year long now.
 I’m going to introduce it with this Back to School version.
 It’s free so you can try it out in your room.
 Just click the image below.